KauzClay/docs-tap/install-openshift/profile.hbs.md

 ## <a id='relocate-images'></a> Relocate images to a registry

-VMware recommends relocating the images from VMware Tanzu Network registry to your own container image registry before attempting installation.
-If you don't relocate the images, Tanzu Application Platform will depend on VMware Tanzu Network for continued operation, and VMware Tanzu Network offers no uptime guarantees.
-The option to skip relocation is documented for evaluation and proof-of-concept only.
+Before installation, you must relocate the Tanzu Application Platform images from `tanzu.packages.broadcom.com` to your own container image registry.

 The supported registries are Harbor, Azure Container Registry, Google Container Registry, and Quay.io.
-See the following documentation for a registry to learn how to set it up:
+See the following documentation to learn how to set up your container image registry:

 - [Harbor documentation](https://goharbor.io/docs/2.5.0/)
 - [Google Container Registry documentation](https://cloud.google.com/container-registry/docs)
 - [Quay.io documentation](https://docs.projectquay.io/welcome.html)

-To relocate images from the VMware Tanzu Network registry to your registry:
+To relocate images from the `tanzu.packages.broadcom.com` to your registry:

 1. Set up environment variables for installation use by running:

     ```console
-    # Set tanzunet as the source registry to copy Tanzu Application Platform packages from.
+    # Set tanzu.packages.broadcom.com as the source registry to copy the Tanzu Application Platform packages from.
-    export IMGPKG_REGISTRY_HOSTNAME_0=registry.tanzu.vmware.com
+    export IMGPKG_REGISTRY_HOSTNAME_0=tanzu.packages.broadcom.com
-    export IMGPKG_REGISTRY_USERNAME_0=MY-TANZUNET-USERNAME
+    export IMGPKG_REGISTRY_USERNAME_0=MY-BROADCOM-SUPPORT-USERNAME
-    export IMGPKG_REGISTRY_PASSWORD_0=MY-TANZUNET-PASSWORD
+    export IMGPKG_REGISTRY_PASSWORD_0=MY-BROADCOM-SUPPORT-ACCESS-TOKEN

     # The user’s registry for copying the Tanzu Application Platform package to.
     export IMGPKG_REGISTRY_HOSTNAME_1=MY-REGISTRY